luukbox/sp800_22_tests/README.md

 # sp800_22_tests

 This is a fork of https://github.com/dj-on-github/sp800_22_tests.
-I refactored the original implementation to be able to programmatically test sequences and work with the results.
+I refactored the original implementation to be able to test sequences programmatically and use the results.

 ## Installation